 Q: Are ECM providers the only entity that can start a referral?

-A. No, the link to the findhelp portal is made available on our website and other providers can also access findhelp to start a referral.
+A: No, the link to the findhelp platform is made available on our website and other providers can also access findhelp to start a referral.

 Q: Are Medi-Cal members able to self-refer?

 A: Yes, members can self-refer to a CS provider through findhelp.